-Subsection 1.1.1-10(8) of the Code provides that food for sale must comply with all relevant labelling requirements in the Code.
+Subsection 1.1.1-10(8) provides that food for sale must comply with all relevant labelling requirements in the Code.

-Paragraphs 1.2.4-3(2)(d) and (e) exempt processing aids from the requirement to be declared in the statement of ingredients unless other requirements apply.
+Paragraphs 1.2.4-3(2)(d) and (e) exempt processing aids from the requirement to be declared in the statement of ingredients, unless other requirements apply.